Introduction: The Hidden Cost of Staying Put

 Skipping the Assessment

 Jumping to migration without thorough assessment leads to scope explosions and failed timelines.
+This is true even with AI tools.
+AI converts what exists.
+It doesn't tell you what should be redesigned or retired.

 Insufficient Testing